-Disclaimer: If you’re applying for a job in graphic design, gaming, anything which requires extensive knowledge in photoshop or visual graphics- by all means, go all out!
+Disclaimer: If you’re applying for a job in graphic design, gaming, or anything which requires extensive knowledge of photoshop or visual graphics- by all means, go all out!

 Pies, charts, and dots

 Bars ranging from short to very long, and dots or stars filled to indicate rank.
 This is meant to bring a new dimension to a graphic CV, yet it lacks the feeling of legitimacy.
 What differentiates 4 stars coloured in from 3?

 Instead of adding in these graphics which can be differently interpreted- state your grade, or proven level (such as A1 – C2 for languages).